 Key technologies and tools

 The integration of AI into product development relies on a variety of key technologies and tools.
-These technologies include data analytics, natural language processing, machine learning, and large language models.
+These technologies include data analytics, natural language processing, machine learning, and large language models

 Machine learning algorithms